-Sometimes, starting with lead sources that are optimized, may work for you when you implement your marketing automation platform.
+Sometimes, starting with lead optimization, may work for you when you implement your marketing automation platform.
 Even so, you can always try something different.
 Identify the channels that drive a lot of leads.
-It will help you categorize, simplify, and identify insight into what you want to do.
+It will help you lead positioning, categorize, simplify, and identify insight into what you want to do with lead effects.

 Below are five best practices to optimize your lead source.

 Do not be one of the marketers that simplify or complicate lead source marketing too much.
 Look at numerous ways that your marketing organization generates leads.
 Have your lead channels aligned as per your program channels to keep a close eye on lead optimization.
 These can be tradeshows, web-organic, e-conference, web-PPC, webinars, and content syndication.
 The natural sources of lead have to be the first channel that generates the leads you get.
 Ultimately, it will show you what makes your marketing funnel.
 You can automatically upgrade or downgrade your leads within a list within your marketing automation tool like in Aritic PinPoint.

 When a lead comes to your instance, assign a lead source and do not change it afterward.
 If there are duplicates in your lead practice, it is advisable to use the earliest lead effects.

 #3 Your opportunity reporting has to utilize lead source activity

 Lead sources will always give you an insight as to where your best won opportunities originate from.
 When you have a lead source that is solid, you will be able to analyze earned opportunities of lead positioning that are closed.
 By using an advanced report builder, you will also be able to know which programs had significant influences on their actions.
 When you have such data, you will see the content and asset that are relevant to the leads.
 This will depend on the lead effects.
 Through this, you will be able to increase the number of opportunities you will win in the future.